esbazhenova/portfolio/README.md

 You can find examples of the described skills via links

 Manual testing
-can perform manual functional and usability testing of web-applications gained hands-on experience by testing applications created for educational purposes
+  * can perform manual functional and usability testing of web-applications
+  * gained hands-on experience by testing applications created for educational purposes

 Test analysis & design
-familiar with functional decomposition of products, creating state transition diagrams, writing use cases can apply equivalence partitioning, boundary value analysis and methods of pair-wise testing to generate test input data
+  * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
+  * can apply equivalence partitioning, boundary value analysis and methods of pair-wise testing to generate test input data

 API testing
-know the difference between SOAP and REST APIs gained experience through manual testing of APIs created for educational purposes know how to manipulate requests and create test cases using the SoapUI tool
+  * know the difference between SOAP and REST APIs
+  * gained experience through manual testing of APIs created for educational purposes
+  * know how to manipulate requests and create test cases using the SoapUI tool

 Exploratory testing
-capable of using Whittaker’s test tours and creating cheat-lists for testing web-applications
+  * capable of using Whittaker’s test tours and creating cheat-lists for testing web-applications

 Test documentation
-can create test cases and check-lists and know how and in which situations to use them effectively able to prepare comprehensive bug reports and provide detailed session reports
+  * can create test cases and check-lists and know how and in which situations to use them effectively
+  * able to prepare comprehensive bug reports and provide detailed session reports

 SQL databases
+  * can write complex requests using subqueries
+  * familiar with the use of aliases and wildcards
-know the difference between joins and unions and can use them in queries familiar with the use of aliases and wildcards can write complex requests using subqueries
+  * know the difference between joins and unions and can use them in queries

 Python fundamentals
+  * can write simple functions and algorithms
-know when to use for and while can write simple functions and algorithms able to comprehend easy codes
+  * know when to use for and while
+  * able to comprehend easy codes

 ## Tools

-TestRail - example of my work on the project know how to create test cases and test suits able to run created test cases know how to use dashboards and statistics
+TestRail - example of my work on the project
+  * know how to create test cases and test suits
+  * able to run created test cases
+  * know how to use dashboards and statistics

-Jira - example of my bug reports know how to create bug reports
+Jira - example of my bug reports
+  * know how to create bug reports

 SoapUI

 Browser developer tools

 VirtualBox
-able to set up and operate with virtual machines
+  * able to set up and operate with virtual machines

 Trello and Notion
-know how to use Canban boards and track project progress
+  * know how to use Canban boards and track project progress

 Mind maps & diagrams
-know how to design beautifully simple mind maps
+  * know how to design beautifully simple mind maps

 ##Courses